shikokuchuo/mirai/README.md

 invocation from a shell.
 This sets up a remote daemon process that connects to the client URL and receives tasks:

-    Rscript -e 'mirai::server("tcp://10.111.5.13:46017")'
+    Rscript -e 'mirai::server("tcp://10.111.5.13:38185")'

 –

-On the client, requesting the status will return the client URL for `daemons`.
-The number of daemons connecting to this URL is not limited and network resources may be added and removed at any time, with tasks automatically distributed to all server processes.
+The number of daemons connecting to the client URL is not limited and network resources may be added or removed at any time, with tasks automatically distributed to all server processes.

 `$connections` will show the actual number of connected server